longamu/vise/README.md

 # VGG Image Search Engine (VISE)

-This tool allows you to search a large database of images and is developed and maintained by the [Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/) at Oxford University.
+VGG Image Search Engine (VISE) is an open source project developed at the Visual Geometry Group and released under the BSD-2 clause license.
+This standalone application can be used to make a large collection of images searchable by using image regions as query.

-The original codebase (called `relja_retrival`) was developed by Relja Arandjelovic during his DPhil / Postdoc at the Visual Geometry Group, Department of Engineering Science, University of Oxford in Sep.
-2014.
+VISE builds on the C++ codebase (relja_retrieval, Sep.
+2014) developed by Relja Arandjelovic during his DPhil / Postdoc at the Visual Geometry Group, Department of Engineering Science, University of Oxford.
 The current codebase is developed and maintained by [Abhishek Dutta](adutta@robots.ox.ac.uk).

+This work is supported by EPSRC programme grant Seebibyte: Visual Search for the Era of Big Data ([EP/M013774/1](http://www.seebibyte.org/index.html)).

 Abhishek Dutta
 Mar.
 10, 2017